U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Robin D. G. Kelley (University of California, Los Angeles)

-Ron Heyduk (San Francisco State University)
+Ron Hayduk (San Francisco State University)

 Rosalind Petchesky (Emerita, Hunter College)